Tumaco: History

+On 26 September, seven people, including a local politician, were killed by unidentified gunmen in the inner city.
+The perpetrators also kidnapped one politician.
+Apart from the FARC-EP, the area was the home turf of paramilitary groups like the right-wing Los Rastrojos and the Guevarist, left-wing Ejército de Liberación Nacional.

 Climate

 Like all of the Colombian Pacific coast, Tumaco has a hot, rainy, overcast and humid tropical rainforest climate (Köppen Af), although it is less extreme than areas further north, with annual rainfall totalling only around 2600 mm, vis-à-vis 6900 mm at Buenaventura and 8130 mm at Quibdó.
 The wettest months are from January to June, and there is a rainfall trough in August opposite to northern Colombia.

 Economy

 Tumaco's location on the coast provides it with a number of maritime-related economic activities.
 One of the main lines of the region's economy is artisanal fishing.
 Shrimp farming is one of its strengths.

 In recent years there has been a development in agricultural holdings; Crops present in the area, such as African palm, dry rice, and cocoa have become mechanised.
 Other crops of pancoger (small plots of peasant families) are the main source of food for their population.

 The cultivation of cocoa is widely used among the peasant population; Tagua is also cultivated, known as ivory nut or vegetable ivory, it is the seed of the Phytelephas macrocarpa palm and its production, although in decline in the municipality, is still high.

 Another product is the African palm (Elaeis guineensis) and the commercial cultivation of crude palm oil.
 There are about 35,000 ha planted with African palm and 7 oil extraction plants, representing an important source of job creation for the region.

 Tourism has gained important places in the economy of the municipality, the beaches of El Morro, Bocagrande and El Bajito every day attract national and foreign visitors.
 Tumaco is also the main Colombian oil port on the Pacific Ocean, and the second nationwide, after Coveñas.
 In recent years, the pipeline and the port have served to transport and export Ecuadorian oil, a situation that is reflected in the movement of its foreign trade.